MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-blue-yonder-powershell-setup.md

 ## Shifts connector cmdlets

-To learn more about Shifts connector cmdlets, see:
+For help with Shifts connector cmdlets, including the cmdlets used in the scripts, see:

 - [New-CsTeamsShiftsConnectionInstance](/powershell/module/teams/new-csteamsshiftsconnectioninstance?view=teams-ps)
 - [Get-CsTeamsShiftsConnectionInstance](/powershell/module/teams/get-csteamsshiftsconnectioninstance?view=teams-ps)